 So if you’re feeling chest pain or other warning signs of heart attack or stroke, a hospital’s the safest place to be.

-Forgoing physical therapy can prolong painful sports and other injuries and slow recuperation from surgery.
-And with the growth of teletharapy, you can enjoy all the benefits of in-person visits, except for hands-on massages.
+Physical Therapy Forgoing physical therapy can prolong painful sports and other injuries and slow recuperation from surgery.
+And with the growth of teletherapy, you can enjoy all the benefits of in-person visits, except for hands-on massages.

 Everyone’s different, so there’s no hard-and-fast rule about which visits are okay to delay and which aren’t.
 So talk with your doctors (by phone) to decide on the best balance between risks and benefits.